 Candidates are then interviewed by faculty and staff during a day‑long onsite visit to the campus, usually scheduled in early spring.
 Candidates also meet individually and as a group with current graduate students.
-Telephone interviews may be conducted if the applicant is unable to attend the interview day or some alternate day.
-The Department Graduate Coordinator is responsible for the logistics of planning the Interview Day, under the supervision of the Admissions Chair.
+Telephone interviews may be conducted if the applicant is unable to attend the interview or alternate day.
+The Department Graduate Coordinator, Program Director, and a core group of student volunteers coordinate the Interview Day.

 Following the interviews, the Committee meets again to make final selections.
 The candidates are then rank‑ordered with primary selections and alternates.
 Recommendations by the Admissions Committee are forwarded to the Director of Graduate Programs in the psychology department.
 Those approved at this level are then contacted by telephone and/or email, with acceptance letters sent to the applicants.
 Simultaneously, the paperwork is forwarded to the Purdue Graduate School at West Lafayette for final approval.
 Throughout our history, the Graduate School has concurred with all recommendations made by the IUPUI Department of Psychology.

-Each year approximately five applicants are recommended for admission by the Clinical Committee, with all the faculty committee members participating in the selection process.
-The exact number of acceptances is determined by a consideration of (1) qualifications of applicants; (2) capacity to provide quality training to all students; (3) capacity to provide assistantships or other sources of support to all new and qualifying returning students (as defined in the next section).
-More qualified applicants apply to the program than can be admitted.
-Thus, recently, the first criterion has not been the limiting factor.
+Each year approximately 5-7 applicants are recommended for admission by the Clinical Committee, with all the faculty committee members participating in the selection process.
+The exact number of acceptances is determined by a consideration of (1) qualifications of applicants; (2) capacity to provide quality training to all students; (3) capacity to provide assistantships or other sources of support for all new and current students.
+Because more qualified applicants apply to the program than can be admitted, the first criterion has not been the limiting factor.
 The second criterion assumes a ratio of no more than 6 students to each core faculty.
-With 9 current core faculty who mentor research, this means that the program maximum capacity is approximately 54 students.
-As a practical matter, the financial aid is currently the most salient limiting factor.
-Our current algorithm, taking into consideration fellowship, grant, and departmental support, is that conservatively, 5 students can be funded for 4 years each.
+With 9 current core faculty who mentor research, the maximum capacity is approximately 54 students.
+As a practical matter, the financial aid is currently the most salient limiting factor, taking into consideration fellowship, grant, and departmental support, we anticipate 5-7 students can be brought in annually.

 The final selection of candidates is made shortly after the Interview Day from a list of rank-order applicants that would be admitted given available slots.
 Following American Psychological Association Guidelines, applicants must communicate whether they accept the offer for admission by April 15.
 The rank-order list of accepted applicants provides the next individual who will be offered acceptance into the program if an initial offer is rejected.
 Finally, the selections are sent to the Graduate School at West Lafayette for final approval.